prust/prust.github.com/_posts/2020-05-11-using-npm-ci.md

 title: Using npm ci
 tags: tips
 author: prust
-subhead: Attempting to create reproducible builds.
+subhead: An alternative to npm install that creates reproducible builds
 ---

 According to the docs on [npm package locks](https://docs.npmjs.com/files/package-locks), the presence of `package-lock.json` is supposed to mean that npm install will recreate the exact same node_modules structure and will not make changes to `package-lock.json`: